Obtain application and server credentials

 Before you download and install your application, check that your system meets these requirements.

-How do I install the Bitnami LAMP Stack?
+How do I install the LAMP packaged by Bitnami?

 Windows, Mac OS and Linux installer

-Download the executable file for the Bitnami LAMP Stack from the Bitnami website.
+Download the executable file for the LAMP packaged by Bitnami from the Bitnami website.